Sobekhotep/RoboarchiveSeleniumTests/Readme.txt

 ·      Write the first letter "A" of the English alphabet in lowercase.
 Make sure there are no results on the page.
 ·      Enter one digit "1".
 Make sure results are not empty.
 ·      Enter a number and a letter without a space "1a".
 Make sure there are no results on the page.
 ·      Enter the number and letter of the Russian alphabet with a space between them "1 a".
-Make sure results are not empty.
+Make sure results are not present.
 ·      Enter two identical letters of the Russian alphabet "aa".
-Make sure there are no results on the page.
+Make sure results are not empty.
 ·      Enter two identical letters of the English alphabet "aa".
 Make sure there are no results on the page.
 ·      Enter the word available in the ÖÃÈÀ ĞÁ database and absent in the ÍÈÀÁ database - "Óôà".
 Make sure results are not empty.
 ·      Enter the word available in the ÖÃÈÀ ĞÁ database and absent in the ÍÈÀÁ database - "ãóáåğíèÿ".
 Make sure results are not empty.